x1angli/cvt2utf/README.md

 __A__: This code is still at its "beta" phase.
 We are working to provide a reliable solution to our users.
 Until then, we suggest you use this program/module with caution.
 Additionally, you should be aware of:

 1. that Python's built-in encoding/decoding mechanism is not reliable.
 In an experiment where I attempted to convert 1000+ text files into UTF-8 encoding. there was one file that was totally scrambled.
-Luckily, there was a backup, so I used a text editor to manually convert it to UTF-8.
+Luckily, this program creates backups by default.
+With the recovered backup file, the conversion was achieved through a text editor.

 2. that different standard or code may interpret special characters differently.
 For example, chardet package treats some special characters as "illegitimate", while a text editor may tolerate it.

+Bottom line: backup is a reliable safety net, and you should stick with it.